jasdumas/jasdumas.github.io/resume.md

 ### Data Science Work Experience

  - **Data Scientist 2 at Simple Finance**, (Oct.
 2016 - Present)
-    - Lead Data Scientist for the Onboarding product team (Jan.
-2017 to Aug.
-2017): responsible for technical mentorship, data product strategy, external data integration with APIs and experimentation design and analysis (A/B Testing)
+    - Lead Data Scientist for the Onboarding product team: responsible for technical mentorship, data product strategy, external data integration with APIs, experimentation and analyzing product feature launches
-    - Developed an early detection predictive model using **feature selection with Gradient Boosted Models** to monitor spikes in ACH returns leading to data-informed decisions for mitigating fraud loss and partnered with the risk team
+    - Developed an early detection machine learning model to monitor spikes in ACH returns leading to data-informed decisions for mitigating fraud loss
-    - Developed a rapid prototype using `r-shiny` and `flexdashboard` for performing power analysis
+    - Developed internal data science tools for power analysis and data cleaning
-    - Modeled causal impact with Bayesian structural **time series techniques** for fraud prevention and product feature launches

 - **Associate Data Scientist at The Hartford Financial Services**, (April 2016 - Oct.
 2016)
 - **Data Science Intern at The Hartford Financial Services**, (Nov.
 2015 - March 2016)
-    - Research & Implementation of machine learning techniques in **variable reduction and selection** to develop predictive models for auto insurance that improve loss ratio estimates, drive strategic pricing changes and insights on competitive position
+    - Developed machine learning models for auto insurance that improved loss ratio estimates, drove strategic pricing changes and provided insights on competitive position
-    - Enhancing the team's data science architecture by developing and maintaining an internal **R** package, writing technical documentation and tutorials
+    - Enhancing the team’s data science architecture by developing an internal R package, writing technical documentation and tutorials

 - **Bioinformatics Internship at the University of Connecticut Institute for Systems Genomics (UConn)**, (Sept.
 2015 - January 2016)
     - Computational and command line programming to develop a gene database for the annotation of the douglas-fir & walnut genome